Isaac Payton Sweat

 Sweat played bass on Johnny Winter's Columbia Record release White, Hot & Blue, a very successful album.
 After a few years in the "psychedelic" scene, Sweat cut his hair and began playing conservative country.
 Although he recorded in many genres, country music was what he found to be the closest to his heart.

-Isaac cut a vocal version of the Al Dean instrumental standard "Cotton Eyed Joe" in 1980 which became a huge regional hit, and featured its own dance.
-Sweat from then on was often referred to as “Mr. Cotton-Eyed Joe.”
-Sweat’s manager failed to anticipate the significance of the record when procuring the rights, and since it was an adaptation of a previously recorded song, Sweat made little from it.
-He also recorded versions of many Cajun standards including “Matilda” and “Jole Blon.”
+Isaac cut a vocal version of the Al Dean instrumental standard "Cotton Eyed Joe" in 1980, which became a huge regional hit, and featured its own dance.
+Sweat from then on was often referred to as "Mr. Cotton-Eyed Joe."
+No one anticipated the significance of the record when procuring the rights, and since it was an adaptation of a previously recorded song, Sweat made little from it.
+He also recorded versions of many Cajun standards, including "Matilda" and "Jole Blon."

-In Nashville he recorded “A Redneck Is the Backbone of America" and three other songs for Telstar Records, the last of which was "The Day the Music Died.”
-Tragically, Sweat was found shot dead in his garage in Richmond, on June 23rd, 1990.
+In Nashville, he recorded "A Redneck Is the Backbone of America" and three other songs for Telstar Records, the last of which was "The Day the Music Died."
+Tragically, Sweat was shot and mortally wounded in his garage in Richmond on June 23rd, 1990.
+The case remains unsolved.
 He was inducted into the Museum of the Gulf Coast, Music Hall of Fame in 1999.

 Isaac Payton Sweat performs "Cotton Eyed Joe."